Azkii/JSWeatherApp/README.md

 Technologies:
   - Rest API

-Application created for checking the weather for day, weather is based on your localization.
+Application created for checking the weather for today, weather is based on your localization.
 You can also find out what the weather is another city by searching for it by a city name.

 Used API: